CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.facts.md

 A backslash `\` is used to separate nested namespaces like `namespace App\Models;`.

-The `use` keyword imports namespaces and classes to a current PHP file.
+The `use` keyword imports namespaces and classes into the current namespace.

 The `as` keyword is used to create an alias of the imported class.